andrei-markeev/cisar/README.md

 Files can be created in Style Library only.
 Library that hosts js files that are edited should have versioning (major+minor versions) and "require checkout" setting enabled for saving to work.

 If there're errors when saving and editing files, they're logged in the "Console" tab in Developer Tools.

+Also it is usually a good idea to disable caching ("Network" tab -> Disable cache checkbox).

 Only CSR for list views and CSR for list forms modes are currently supported.
 List views in Quick Edit mode, as well as Search results, are not supported (but I'm working on it).
 Display Templates also are not supported, but planned.